-The vision of the Greater Vancouver Zoo is to become a world-renowed zoological institution dedicated to the stewardship and conservation of animals and protection of the habitat that they live in.
+The vision of the Greater Vancouver Zoo is to be a leader in the conservation efforts of animals and protection of the habitat that they live in.

 The story of the Greater Vancouver Zoo began in the late 1960's when world traveler and businessman, Pat Hines, purchased 120 acres of land in Aldergrove, British Columbia.
 It was ideal for the realization of his dream to create a game farm.
 At first registered as the World Wide Game Farm Ltd. it became known as the Vancouver Game Farm, which had its official opening on August 20th, 1970.

 The first animal to arrive was "Dennis", an agreeable male llama from Mount Vernon in Washington State.
 Very quickly, animals of every size, description and background began to fill the newly constructed paddocks.

 Pat Hines and his wife Ann operated the Game Farm with family members and employees.
 When their daughter Eleanor married Hugh Oakes, the young couple took over the management of the facility until it was sold to new owners in 1991.
 The story of the Greater Vancouver Game Farm is told in Pat Hines book "From Rabbits to Rhinos, Gophers to Gnus" published by Rima Books (Okanagan Falls, BC).